KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 ![](images/pic_1.png)

 For the solution discussed here, you need a collision detection algorithm that works using two convex collision hulls such as SAT or GJK.
+I have yet to come across this solution discussed online, so I thought I'd share it.

 ## The Problem